Ebenezer Floppen Slopper's Wonderful Water Slides: Operation history

 When the park first opened on July 5, 1980, it had only two simple, 800-foot concrete water slides.
 People slid down on rubber mats in groups of up to eight at a time.
 The mats were colour-coded to manage the flow of crowds through the slides: for instance, patrons carrying red mats entered the slides at noon and came out at 12:30, while those with blue mats entered at 12:30 and left at 1pm.

 The water park had paid for its installation costs by 5 August 1980, and became a major summer attraction for residents of surrounding towns and communities as people lined up for rides down the large winding slides.
 After two years, Collor sold the park to a businessman he knew from Oak Park and River Forest High School.

 During the 1980s, the park added five additional slides.
 The new slides included: two flat racer slides in which people slid down head-first on folded rubber mats; two semi-enclosed tube body slides; and a smaller slide in which patrons rode inner tubes into a nearby wading pool.

 The slides were also unique in that they were lined with a blue rubber foam material which would prevent injuries from contacts with the slide walls.
 Due to the design of the two main large concrete slides, especially with the V-shaped configuration of their side walls, people could also slide quite high up the walls of the slides, especially when hitting a turn at high speeds.

 Around 1987, the large concrete slides were resurfaced with flat bottoms with humps and bumps.
 Patrons rode the slides solo on inner tubes, getting bumped up and down and sideways as they went down the renovated slides.
 To fit the new rides, the park was renamed "Doc River's Roaring Rapids Water Park."

 Closure and rumors

-The park closed for good at the end of the 1989 season for unknown reasons.
+The park closed for good at the end of the 1989 season for undisclosed reasons.
 Neglected and abandoned since, the slides and wading pool have fallen into ruin.
 The site has become popular with urban explorers, and the mystery surrounding its closure has given rise to online speculation that park patrons had been injured or killed.